jammycakes/badbehavior.net/README.md

     does.
 Absence of an exception means that your method has done what its name says that it does.
 Do not deviate from these conventions.
  5. Every check-in should:

-    a. make only one change
+    1. make only one change
-    b. have a commit summary that accurately describes that change
+    2. have a commit summary that accurately describes that change
-    c. compile without errors or warnings.
+    3. compile without errors or warnings.